-The National School of Folk Arts has a five-year course and an eight-year course of studies and its alumni graduate as specialists of secondary school education level in folklore arts with the following majors: Bulgarian Traditional Folklore Singing; Bulgarian Traditional Folklore Music - kaval, gaida (bagpipe), tamboura, gadoulka; Bulgarian Folklore Dances and the craft of making Bulgarian folklore music instruments, Luthierie.
-The students are 10 to 18 years of age and study both general education and specialized music subjects.
+The National School of Folk Arts has a five-year course, an eight-year course and an eleven-year course of studies and its alumni graduate as specialists on secondary school education level in folklore arts with the following majors: Bulgarian Traditional Folklore Singing; Bulgarian Traditional Folklore Music - kaval, gaida (bagpipe), tamboura, gadoulka; Bulgarian Folklore Dances and the craft of making Bulgarian folklore music instruments, Luthierie.
+The students are 7 to 19 years of age and study both general education and specialized music and/or choreography subjects.
 The talented students are selected through severe competition and they come from all 26 administrative regions of Bulgaria.
-All of the students take individual folklore music and piano lessons and are taught by highly qualified and experienced teachers, who are experts in the field of traditional Bulgarian folklore and the performing arts.
+All of the students take individual folklore music and piano lessons and are taught by highly qualified and experienced teachers and choreographers, who are experts in the field of traditional Bulgarian folklore and the performing arts.
 The teachers do research work and their findings in the field of traditional Bulgarian folklore get published in specialized editions of the School.

 Below are some of the recent achievemеnts of performing groups of the School: